 What is the first image that comes to mind when you hear the word marketing?
 Maybe it’s the Nike swoosh, or a commercial showcasing a new iPhone.
 Is this really what marketing is all about?
 Far too often, the scope of what marketing is limited to just these flashy pieces.
 To put it another way, marketing is not about the icing on the cake.
 Marketing is more about whether we should even serve cake, or instead cupcakes or maybe fruit?
+And those questions all tie into communications and understanding of the needs of the recipient.

 Remember the icing on the cake example used in the introduction to this series of articles?
 Let’s revisit that analogy for a moment to highlight an important point when it comes to brand alignment.
 Far too many people think that the logo, website, or color pallet choices are what defines an organization’s brand.
-Or in other words, the icing on the cake on the cake.
+Or in other words, the icing on the cake.

 Sure, these are parts of what make an organization’s brand but really, these are more of a reflection of its personality and not a true understanding of what it is all about.
 They provide some insight into the organization, but it is just the tip of the iceberg; we have no idea what the cake might actually taste like.
 What builds a brand are all the different experiences, or touchpoints, people have with the organization.
 Touchpoints are what really stick with people and in this post, we will take a closer look at how we can use them to build a better brand experience.